-Baby Check Bath is a pioneering not-for-profit Community Interest Company dedicated to providing a free osteopathy service to babies whose families would not otherwise be able to afford it.
+Baby Check Bath is a pioneering registered charity dedicated to providing a free osteopathy service to babies whose families would not otherwise be able to afford it.
 These babies are distressed, cry for prolonged periods of time, and are difficult to feed and soothe.
 Their early days and weeks can be very challenging both for them and for the whole family.

 We believe that osteopathy has an important role in helping these babies to feed and settle; helping families to enjoy the first few weeks of life.

 - We will provide osteopathic assessment and treatment for up to 200 babies per year, free of charge

 - We will establish strong partnerships with other Paediatric Health Professionals to create an exemplary model of best practice in the care of the newborn

 - A key target is to develop robust research on the role of osteopathy in helping babies and families thrive.